@masatomakino/threejs-shader-materials

 stencilRef: number

 The value to use when performing stencil comparisons or stencil operations.
-Default is 0.

 0